 You may not qualify for enough federal student loans to cover the full cost of your college education, and there are federal loan limits.
 If that’s the case, private student loans can be a useful financing alternative and help you complete your degree.

-If you have a strong credit history— or have access to a co-signer with excellent credit — you could qualify for a loan with a lower interest rate than you could get with a federal student loan.
-Adding a co-signer to your application increases your chances of qualifying for a loan and potentially securing a lower interest rate, helping you save money on your student loan payments.
+If you have a strong credit history— or have access to a co-signer with excellent credit — you could qualify for a loan with a lower interest rate with a private lender than you could get with a federal student loan.
+Adding a cosigner to your application could increase your chances of qualifying for a loan and potentially securing a lower interest rate, helping you save money on your student loan payments.